 International Fundamentals of Acting: Online

-International Fundamentals of Acting is an adaptation of our standard Fundamentals of Acting (FoA) short course and has been designed specifically for students who have English as an additional language.
+International Fundamentals of Acting is an adaptation of our standard Fundamentals of Acting (FoA) short course.

 The International Fundamentals of Acting course is delivered entirely online and contains all of the same skills classes as the standard FoA, as well as the usual classes in acting technique.
-However, as it has been specifically designed for actors who do not have English as their first language, it will also include classes to support this area of students learning.
+However, as it has been specifically designed specifically for students who are non-native speakers of English, it will also include classes to support this area of students learning.

 International Fundamentals of Acting delivers a foundation style training programme that introduces participants to the basics of classical actor training, and is suitable for those: